nlpxucan/nlpxucan.github.io/_pages/about.md

 # Bio
 * Can Xu is currently a Senior Research Scientist at Microsoft AI.
 He has contributed core techniques for Microsoft XiaoIce,  Bing, WizardLM and Phi-3.
+* Can Xu led the Research & Development of WizardLM family models: WizardLM 1&2, WizardCoder, WizardMath
 * Can Xu has published 40+ papers in top-tier international conferences, such as NeurIPS, ACL, ICLR, EMNLP, AAAI etc. He has received over 2800 citations on Google Scholar.
 * His research interests include large language models, dialogue systems, and information retrieval.
 * He received bachelor’s degree in computer science from Sichuan University and master's degree (advisor was Jingsong Yu) in computer technology from Peking University.